-- 1. The Quarterly Report on Form 10-Q of EnergyTek Corp.
-(Formerly Broadleaf Capital Partners, Inc.) (the Company) fully complies with the requirements of Section 13(a) or Section 15(d), as applicable, of the Securities Exchange Act of 1934, as amended; and - 2.
-The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company for the quarter ending June 30,
+1. The Quarterly Report on Form 10-Q of EnergyTek Corp.
+(Formerly Broadleaf Capital Partners, Inc.) fully complies with the requirements of Section 13(a) or Section 15(d), as applicable, of the Securities Exchange Act of 1934, as amended; and

+2. The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company for the quarter ending September 30, 2014.

-Dated: August 6, 2014
+Dated: November , 2014